-This category includes financial assets that are either classified as held for trading or that meets certain conditions and are designated by the entity to be carried at fair value through profit or loss upon initial recognition.
-All derivatives fall into this category, except for those designated and effective as hedging instruments.
+This category includes financial assets that are either classified as held for trading or certain conditions and are designated to be carried at fair value through profit or loss upon initial recognition. derivatives fall into this category, except for those designated and effective as hedging instruments.
 Assets in this category are classified as current if they are either held for trading or are expected to be realized within 12 months from the end of each reporting period.